lapalme/pyrealb/demos/weather/README.md

         return NO(val)
 ```

-The first code block shows the the trend expression in both `English` and `Francais` and _abnormal_ situations are encoded using the following method for `English`:
+The first code block shows the trend expression in both `English` and `Francais` and _abnormal_ situations are encoded using the following method for `English`:

 ```python
     def pyrAbnormal(self,dn,kind):